 As one can tell by reviewing this brief, but extraordinarily rich history, Fort Worth Sister Cities has a great deal to celebrate.
 The organization looks forward to a future of added sister city partnerships as well as other partnerships throughout the world that would be mutually beneficial for the City of Fort Worth, enhanced programs both locally and abroad for young and seasoned alike, and the enrichment of its relationships with the sister cities who share the organization’s incredible history.

-We invite you to join us in 2015 and beyond as we look forward to many years of global fluency.
+We invite you to join us as we look forward to many years of global fluency.